ajwarnick/artist_statments/_gradschool/long_form.md

 The animus of my work is dialogue, which leads to transformative thinking.

-[^1]:I am interdisciplinary and by that  I mean that I am a conceptual artist who moves between mediums and modes of making.
+[^1]:I am interdisciplinary and by that  I mean that I am a conceptual artistist who moves between mediums and modes of making.
 The mediums that I usually deploy are printmaking, sculpture, and photography, and the modes that work in are usually interactive, open-ended, and social.

 [^3]:newsprint and plywood